 Create Targeted Questions

-A 2014 study found, 80 percent of retail shoppers stopped taking a survey half-way through because the length of the survey was too long.
-The lesson your digital company can take from this brick and mortar data is choose your survey questions carefully.
+A 2014 study found that 80 percent of retail shoppers stopped taking a survey halfway through because the length of the survey was too long.
+The lesson your digital company can take from this brick and mortar data is to choose your customer survey questions carefully.
 If you are only interested in questions revolving around the technological application of your product, make sure the questions are written about that topic.

 If you hire a company to write, distribute, and analyze survey questions for you, make sure the company understands how you want the items targeted before they begin the process.